 Finding an Attorney for the Las Vegas Justice Court

-If you have been arrested for a misdemeanor, gross misdemeanor or felony offense in Las Vegas or the surrounding areas of Clark County, Nevada, then contact an experienced criminal defense attorney at Gallo Law Office.
+If you have been arrested for a misdemeanor, gross misdemeanor or felony offense in Las Vegas or the surrounding areas of Clark County, Nevada, then contact an experienced criminal defense attorney at Gallo Criminal Defense Las Vegas.
 James C. Gallo is focused exclusively on criminal defense of cases in and around Las Vegas and throughout all of Clark County including North Las Vegas and Henderson, NV.

 Call to find out more about the procedures used in the Justice Courts throughout Clark County, NV, including the Las Vegas Township Justice Court, the Henderson Justice Court and the North Las Vegas Justice Court.